Clarke University

 Clarke University is a private Catholic university in Dubuque, Iowa, United States.
-It was founded in 1843 as St. Mary's Female Academy by Mother Mary Frances Clarke, foundress of the Sisters of Charity of the Blessed Virgin Mary.
+It was founded in 1843 as "St. Mary's Female Academy" by Mother Mary Frances Clarke, foundress of the Sisters of Charity of the Blessed Virgin Mary.

 The campus sits on a bluff overlooking the Mississippi River and downtown Dubuque.
 Clarke offers undergraduate degrees in 19 academic departments with over 40 majors and programs.
-The university also provides graduate master's and doctoral degrees and enrolls approximately 1,200 students.
+The university also provides graduate master's and doctoral degrees and enrolls approximately 962 students as of fall 2024.